 Because I prefer to do underhand casts in strong winds I then switched over to double handed rods.
-I had two rods with me in the length 12´9 in different weights and changed between shooting heads of 22 gram upwards depending on the winds.
+I had two rods with me in the length of 12,3´ and 12´9 in different weights and changed between shooting heads of 22 gram upwards depending on the winds.
 These switch or double-handed rods were also very pleasant to cast when wading in the rivers with high banks.
 I never had a fly stuck in the grass behind me.

 However, as it is also practiced on the Faroe Islands, it is very useful to fish with a tapered leader plus tippet in the double rod length.